evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-5.md

 ~~~
 EXT.
 RUINS - AFTERNOON

-The Professor walks up behind the STUDENTS, with a solemn look on his face.
+The PROFESSOR walks up behind the STUDENTS, with a solemn look on his face.

 PROFESSOR
 Are you quite finished?

 STUDENTS
-Yes, Professor.
+Yes, PROFESSOR.
 We're mostly done here.

-PROFESSOR
-You wandered off from the group, so I had Borst follow you.

-BORST appears from behind a pillar.

 PROFESSOR
 I suppose you haven't heard the news then, having been out here?